A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: Introduction

 \section{Introduction}

 The proliferation of Internet of Things (IoT) is witnessing an exponential growth, both in terms of market value and number of devices.
-In situations where multiple devices/networks contend for resources, it is not uncommon that some will deviate from the mutually-agreed upon norms to either i) illegitimately draw additional benefits or ii) mislead a central entity (i.e., a hub) from arriving at a fair decision.
-Thus, there needs to be a mechanism that would establish the trustworthiness of the devices~\cite{yaqoob2017internet}.
+In situations where multiple devices in a network contend for resources, it is very common that some may deviate from the mutually-agreed upon norms to either i) illegitimately draw additional benefits or ii) mislead a central entity (i.e., IoT hub) from reaching a fair decision~\cite{bhattacharjee2017preserving}.
+Thus, there exists a demand for a mechanism that evaluate the trustworthiness of the devices through trust and reputation scores~\cite{yaqoob2017internet,nitti2017trustworthiness}.
 Usually, trustworthiness is assigned to individual IoT devices based on the quality of information they share with others.
-However, devices may not always be malicious by themselves but their inputs may be compromised (e.g., man in the middle attack, replay, etc.) by an adversary before they reach the central decision maker (performing a fused decision)~\cite{2017trust}.
-In such a case, focusing on a device's trustworthiness is not appropriate.
-Rather, the {\em trustworthiness of the data gathered} at the controlling IoT hub is something which is of importance.
-It may be noted that an IoT hub may have a generic fusion rule and the final dependability is based on both the type of fusion rule used and the integrity of the collected data~\cite{singh2014survey}.
+Unlike what is claimed in~\cite{nitti}, we argue that the devices may not be always malicious by themselves.
+It is plausible that only devices inputs are compromised by an adversary before they reach the central decision maker (performing a fused decision)~\cite{2017trust}.
+For example, a man in the middle attack (MITM) that modifies the data sent from devices does not represent a compromised IoT device~\cite{andrea2015internet}.
+In such a case, focusing on trustworthiness of a device is not appropriate.
+Rather, the trustworthiness of the {\em aggregate data} at the controlling IoT hub is of the utmost importance.
+It may be noted that an IoT hub may have a generic fusion rule for the aggregate data.
+Therefore, the overall trustworthiness depends on both the type of fusion rule and the reliability of the data collected from each device~\cite{singh2014survey}.

-Furthermore, the anomaly monitoring techniques that are used for gathering evidence on whether an input from a device is legitimate or not, may not have perfect information.
-Hence the evidence space for trust modeling is ternary where each input from a device is either labeled as not compromised (positive evidence), compromised (negative evidence), or cannot determine (uncertain evidence).
-The question is, can trust models handle uncertainty in an adaptive manner?